chuklov/AJTrainer/README.md

 Create your code and run the test class. <br>
 `mvn test -Dtest=<Test Class Name>` <br>

-This command will run test related to the class you have working on.
+This command will run tests related to the class you have working on.
 If test are successful you can commit your changes.

 Push changes of your branch.<br>